jedahan/piwall/readme.md

     sudo dpkg -i packages/*

+### Make sure we can convert video

+    sudo apt-get install libav-tools

 ## For each the tiles

-Install the init script
+Enable the piwalltile init script

-    sudo cp -r init/*tile* /etc/init.d
     sudo update-rc.d piwalltile defaults

-Change the config to be correct for each tile

-    sudo nano /etc/init.d/starttile.sh
-    cp .piwall /home/pi

 Copy the appropriate config for the left or right tile

+    cp .piwall ~
-    cp .pitile-left /home/pi/.pitile
+    cp .pitile-left ~/.pitile
+    #cp .pitile-right ~/.pitile

 ## For the Server

-Make sure we can convert video

-    sudo apt-get install libav-tools

-Install the init script
+Enable the server init script

-    sudo cp -r initscripts/*server* /etc/init.d
     sudo update-rc.d piwallserver defaults

 ### Change the networking